re-js/reactive-box/README.md

 Redux has so many different functions, Mobx has mutable objects by default, Angular so heavy, Vue so strange, and other them so young :sweat_smile:

-These funny thoughts served as fuel for writing the reaction core.
+These funny thoughts served as fuel for writing the minimal reaction core.
 So that everyone can make their own syntax for managing the state of the application in 100-150 lines :+1:

 It only three functions: